Distance Learning Frequently Asked Questions

 - Make sure your ISP time-out settings are set to the maximum allowed time.

-- Never open an exam within Moodle until you are ready to take the exam.
-If you look at an exam and close the browser without actually taking the exam, Moodle will view this as an attempt and will assign a grade of zero.
+- Never open an exam within the LMS until you are ready to take the exam.
+If you look at an exam and close the browser without actually taking the exam, the LMS will view this as an attempt and will assign a grade of zero.

 - Do not wait until the last minute before taking an exam.
 Internet service provider issues can cause you to lose access to an exam resulting in a grade of zero.